 6. And what about the physical exam?
 Don’t neglect the physical test during your preparation process.
 Preparing for this part of the entry-level exam is also a multi-step process.
 Your first step should be to join a tailored physical fitness program.
 Make sure to consult with a physician before beginning any program, just to be sure you don’t have any health restrictions.
 This is extra important for pregnant women and people with disabilities.

 Online materials are varied, and sometimes it’s hard to know which materials are specific enough to be worth your money.
 Our recommendation is to use JobTestPrep's resources.
 They are wide-ranging, include thorough answer explanations, and are as specific as they come.
-Get a taste by trying out JobTestPrep's free sample questions.
-Good luck!
+Get a taste by trying out JobTestPrep's Police Exam Sample Questions - Good luck!